-UPDATE: I used to have both the chocolate and vanilla pudding recipes in this same post but I split them out so that each could be added to the Ziplist plugin and recipe box.
-The vanilla pudding is now here.
+UPDATE: I used to have both the chocolate and vanilla pudding recipes in this same post but I split them out; the vanilla pudding is now here.

 Let me tell you, if you haven’t converted over to homemade pudding, you’ve just got to do it.
 For me.
 Promise?

 The taste, richness and texture is worlds better than the boxed variety – and not that much more difficult.
 You’ll love it.
 And because I love you, here are two fantastic homemade puddings – a chocolate and vanilla – to keep handy.

 You just never know when you’ll need to be whipping out homemade pudding.

 But the real reason I’m sharing these puddings today is in preparation for what is coming tomorrow.
 Oh, you just wait.
 Think cute.
 Think original.
 Think Valentine’s.

 - 1/4 cup packed light brown sugar